dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-3 TMA-AMD.md

 In summary, the Crypto++ implementation of SHA-256 on AMD Ryzen 9 7950X utilizes only 26.3% of the available dispatch slots; 6.1% of the dispatch slots were wasted due to the microcode sequencer bandwidth, and 65.9% were stalled due to lack of computing resources of the machine.
 The algorithm certainly hits a few hardware limitations, so it's unclear if its performance can be improved or not.

-When it comes to Windows, at the time of writing, TMA methodology is only supported on server platforms (codename Genoa), and not on client systems (codename Raphael).
+When it comes to Windows, at the time of writing, TMA methodology is only supported on AMD server platforms (codename Genoa), and not on client systems (codename Raphael).
 TMA support was added in AMD uProf version 4.1, but only in the command line tool `AMDuProfPcm` tool which is part of AMD uProf installation.
 You can consult [@AMDUprofManual, Chapter 2.8 Pipeline Utilization] for more details on how to run the analysis.
 The graphical version of AMD uProf doesn't have the TMA analysis yet.

 [^1]: Crypto++ - [https://github.com/weidai11/cryptopp](https://github.com/weidai11/cryptopp)
 [^2]: uops.info - [https://uops.info/table.html](https://uops.info/table.html)